mbloch/mapshaper/docs/guides/smoothing.html.md

 When line smoothing is applied to small, intricate features — jetties, narrow inlets, docks, spikes — the output can include kinks or self-intersections.
 To prevent this, `-smooth` first removes detail below the smoothing scale.

+Use `no-prefilter` to skip prefiltering and smooth the input as-is.

-With the prefilter, the small basin, dock outline, and other fine detail are dropped before smoothing.
+Fig. 1: with the prefilter, the small basin, dock outline, and other fine detail are dropped before smoothing.

 ![image](/docs/images/smooth-prefilter-on.png)

-Without the prefilter, the same details pull the smoothed line into unwanted bends and loops.
+Fig. 2: without the prefilter, the same details pull the smoothed line into unwanted bends and loops.

 ![image](/docs/images/smooth-prefilter-off.png)

-Use `no-prefilter` to skip this step and smooth the input as-is.

 ## Corner preservation